Diffusion Blend: Inference-Time Multi-Preference Alignment for Diffusion Models: DB-MPA Algorithm: Additional Results

 \section{DB-MPA Algorithm: Additional Results}

 In this section, we present additional experimental results for the DB-MPA algorithm.
-We begin with reward evaluations for the prompts that are in the training set.
-Next, we show that DB-MPA naturally extends to simultaneous alignment with three rewards ($m=3$).
-We then provide additional qualitative comparisons with baselines to further demonstrate DB-MPA’s effectiveness.
-Finally, we demonstrate DB-MPA’s performance in achieving fine-grained multi-preference alignment.
+We begin with reward evaluations on the training prompts.
+Next, we demonstrate that DB-MPA naturally extends to alignment with three rewards ($m=3$).
+We also show that DB-MPA-LS produces outputs visually close to DB-MPA.
+We then provide additional qualitative comparisons with baselines to further highlight DB-MPA’s effectiveness.
+Finally, we evaluate DB-MPA’s ability to achieve fine-grained multi-preference alignment.